bufbuild/rules_buf/README.md

 ## Tests

 All rules have been tested manually on `darwin/arm64` (M1 Mac).
 Linux and Windows are implemented but yet to be tested.
 Automated tests need to be explored.

+## Gazelle Extension

+The repo also has Gazelle extension for auto generating the lint and breaking change detection rules.
+Just add the target `@rules_buf//gazelle/buf:buf` to `gazelle` languages.
+See example folder.

+It automatically picks up `buf.yaml/buf.mod` file from repo root.
+It supports the following command line options,

+* `buf_config` path to `buf.yaml` file relative to repo root
+* `buf_breaking_image` file target of buf image to check against